jonnonz1/nz-statute-book/acts/public/2012/road-user-charges-act-2012.md

   (b) contain the information prescribed by regulations made under section 89; and (c) be accompanied by the prescribed fee (if any).
 (3) The RUC collector may grant an exemption in respect of an application made under subsection (1) if the RUC collector is satisfied that the light RUC vehicle to which the application relates—
-  (a) belongs to a class of light RUC vehicles prescribed by regulations made under section 89 for which an exemption may be granted; and
-  (b) will be operated almost exclusively off-road; and (c) satisfies any other criteria prescribed by regulations made under section 89 in order to qualify for the exemption.
+  (a) is, under regulations made under section 89(l), a light RUC vehicle for which an exemption may be granted; and (b) will be operated almost exclusively off-road; and (c) satisfies any other criteria prescribed by regulations made under section 89 in order to qualify for the exemption.
 (4) An exemption granted under subsection (3) may be subject to any terms and conditions prescribed by regulations made under section 89.
 (5) A person commits an offence in respect of an application for an exemption under subsection (1) if the person provides information that the person knows, or ought to have known, is incorrect in a material particular.
-(6) A person who commits an offence against subsection (4) is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $15,000:
+(6) A person who commits an offence against subsection (5) is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $15,000:
   (b) in the case of a body corporate, to a fine not exceeding $75,000.
+(7) A person commits an offence who operates, or permits to be operated, a light RUC vehicle in breach of any condition of an exemption granted under this section in relation to the vehicle.
+(8) A person who commits an offence against subsection (7) is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $1,000:
+  (b) in the case of a body corporate, to a fine not exceeding $5,000.

 ### 41 Monitoring of exemption granted under section 40
 If an exemption is granted in respect of a light RUC vehicle under section 40, the RUC collector may monitor the ongoing operation of the vehicle in accordance with any prescribed terms and conditions of the exemption to determine whether the vehicle is being operated—